 Begin with a small CBD serving and monitoring how you feel.
 If you’re opting to vape CBD, for example, you may choose to begin with one or two draws.
 Use the same serving for several days.

 Every week or so, take a slightly larger serving, all the while monitoring how you’re responding to the product.
 Continue working your way up gradually until you reach the suggested serving size.

 Once there, you can decide whether that suggested serving size works for you or if you should continue increasing your intake.
 Some find a smaller serving is best, while others find greater benefit with a larger serving.

 This “start low and go slow” method allows you to safely begin your CBD routine and will help you dial in how much CBD that you should take.

 Learn More About CBD

-You can learn more about CBD supplements and their natural benefits on the Dixie Botanicals® blog.
+You can learn more about CBD products and their natural benefits on the Dixie Botanicals® blog.
 Ready to start adding CBD to your daily training?
-Shop our online store to get started with CBD today.
+Shop the online CBD store at HempMeds® to get started with CBD today.